 The introduction of an array of light emitting diodes (LED) as a light source is becoming more and more common.
 The power consumption of an array of LEDs may be calculated similar to that of a tungsten halogen lamp.
 An array of LEDs however does not have the high starting current reflected in Figure 1 and for practical reasons Esurge becomes zero.

-Again using
+Again using Equation 9

+EDL=PflW×TflashTperiod+Pbfl(W)×1-TflashTperiod×Hdarkness(h/day)+Pidle(W)24-Hdarkness(h/day)

+Self-contained Lanterns

 EDL=PflW×TflashTperiod+Pbfl(W)×1-TflashTperiod×Hdarkness(h/day)+Pidle(W)24-Hdarkness(h/day)

 EDL=2×0.53+0.15×1-0.53×13.9+0.0124-13.9